smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 LeaseDuration = '0s' # Default
 ```
-LeaseDuration interval in which to check and force internal subscriptions to use the "best" node as defined by the SelectionMode
+LeaseDuration is the maximum period an internal service can use a node that is not considered the "best" node as defined by the SelectionMode.
+It also controls how often the lease check is done.
-Setting this to a low value might cause RPC to switch too aggressively
+Setting this to a low value might cause RPC to switch too aggressively.

 Set to '0s' to disable